yanlynnnnn/tp/docs/DeveloperGuide.md

 #### Task Schedule

-**UC01: Add a task to TaskSchedule**
+**UC01: Add a task to the task schedule**

-**Preconditions: A TaskSchedule must exist**
+**Preconditions: A task schedule must exist**

-**Guarantees: A new task will be added to the TaskSchedule**
+**Guarantees: A new task will be added to the task schedule**

 **MSS**

-1. User requests to add a new task into existing TaskSchedule.
+1. User requests to add a new task into the existing task schedule.
-2. GrAB3 adds the task to the TaskSchedule.
+2. GrAB3 shows the updated task schedule.

     Use case ends.